pesekt1/SWC3-Web-Server/README.md

     - https://spring.io/guides/gs/accessing-data-rest/
 - Multiple data sources
 - Security - registration / login
+- Using ORM mapping tool (Hibernate) to map the tables in the database by java classes.
+- Using JDBC driver to communicate with the database directly - without ORM.

 ### Model Classes (Domain):
 - Using javax.persistence, model classes were generated from the existing database)